Jamie Malanowski

 5.5 Logan Grady Wetherington arrives.

-5.4 Trump at a Mar-a-Lago fundraiser: “These people are running a Gestapo administration.
+5.4 Trump at a fundraiser: “These people are running a Gestapo administration.
 And it’s the only thing they have.
 And it’s the only way they’re going to win, in their opinion, and it’s actually killing them.
 But it doesn’t bother me.”

 5.2 Frederick Kagan, in conversation with Bill Kristol: “We are actually now facing a global entente of anti-American states, and that is: Russia, Iran, North Korea and China, where Russia, Iran and North Korea are actively supporting one another with military equipment and military technology, sharing lessons from the Russia war.
 North Koreans have provided upwards of 3,000,000 artillery rounds to the Russians as well as rockets and missiles that the Russians are using.
 The Iranians, of course, have provided the Shahed drones.
 And the Iranians are benefiting in turn from watching how the Russian drone and missile packages operate against Western systems.
 These countries disagree about a lot of things.
 They don’t share a common ideology, but they do share a common enemy: us.
 And the thing that they agree on is that we are a major obstacle to their objectives and their plans, and therefore that it’s in each of their interests to help the others take us down.
 That’s something that we haven’t really seen in a long time, certainly not meaningfully since we managed to split China from the Soviet Union.
 And it is beginning to look like the World War II Axis in ways that we could start to see similar kinds of behavior.
 In some respects, it’s more integrated than the Axis ever was because the Germans and the Japanese really were not exchanging a whole lot of military technology and weren’t doing much other than both hating us.
 These guys are really working together, and that should alarm us quite a lot.
 And I think this is another reason to understand why what happens in each one of these theaters affects this entire entente.
 So, I’ve made this argument in a piece where I said, “You can’t be an Iran hawk and a Russia dove,” and you can’t because Putin winning in Ukraine will strengthen Iran and will strengthen North Korea very directly, and not abstractly.
 Conversely, you can’t be a Russia hawk and an Iran dove because if the Iranians benefit and grow stronger and have more capability, the Russians will benefit too.
 And you can’t be a North Korea hawk and a Russia or Iran dove either.
 We have to recognize that this is an entente that aims to take us down, and we have to be resisting every part of it.”